Insecure Access Control

 Option D: Disable allowPrivilegeEscalation

 Gates whether or not a user is allowed to set the security context of a container to allowPrivilegeEscalation.
-This defaults to allowed so as to not break setuid binaries.
+This defaults to allowed to not break setuid binaries.
 Setting it to false ensures that no child process of a container can gain more privileges than its parent.

 Go through the issues that GuardRails identified